 You may also find L-Lysine listed as an ingredient in various cat foods and treats.

 As any cat owner knows, our feline friends are notoriously picky, so it may take some trial and error to find the best way to give your cat her daily L-Lysine supplement.
-She may enjoy licking a gel or paste, chowing down on a soft chew, or eating her usual food with L-Lysine powder mixed in.
+She may enjoy licking a gel or paste, chowing down on a soft chew, like Pet Honesty's Dual-Texture Immune Support Lysine Chews for Cats, or eating her usual food with L-Lysine powder mixed in.

 The appropriate amount of L-Lysine for cats is typically between 250-500 mg per day.
 Be sure to follow the guidelines listed on the product label, along with any recommendations given to you by your vet.